HyunSeob/hexo-theme-overdose/README.md

 The Overdose is minimalistic, simple and beatiful hexo theme, specialized in Korean blogs.

-This theme works with hexo v3.2 or later.
+This theme works with hexo v3.2 or later and Node v7 or lower.

 ## Features